EmmanuelKusi/morph-frontend/tutorial.md

-# Comprehensive Tutorial: Creating a Frontend to Interact with iToken and iTokenFaucet on Morph
+# Comprehensive Tutorial: Creating a Frontend to Interact with smart contracts on Morph

 ## Overview